MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

           - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
           - `[Type <String>]`: recurrenceRangeType
       - `[ReminderDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
+      - `[StartDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
       - `[Status <String>]`: taskStatus
       - `[Title <String>]`: A brief description of the task.
     - `[WellknownListName <String>]`: wellknownListName

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: The groups, including nested groups, and directory roles that a user is a member of.
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: The groups, including nested groups, and directory roles that a user is a member of.
 Nullable.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-## RELATED LINKS

 ## RELATED LINKS